NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Deep-Sea Diver.md

 Choose two attribute boosts.
 One must be to **Strength** or **Wisdom**, and one is a free attribute boost.

 You're trained in the Athletics skill and the Plane of Water Lore skill.
-You gain the [[Feats/Underwater Marauder|Underwater Marauder]] skill feat.
+You gain the [[Underwater Marauder|Underwater Marauder]] skill feat.

 *Source: Pathfinder Rage of Elements*
 *OGL*